Kagan’s Convictions Might be in Conflict with the Preamble to the Constitution

 More Democrats sustained Ms. Kagan saying the Supreme Court is badly in need of a person of her skill, knowledge and background.
 Committee members were expected to continue questioning her throughout the next two days.

-Image Credit: Preamble to the Constitution and Kagan
+Image Credit: and

 Leave your response!